langzhou/simple-markpad/README.md

-simple-markpad
+Simple-MarkPad
 ==============

-a markdown editor made with pyqt4.
+This is a new markdown editor made with pyqt4.

+**Update** Simple MarkPad for Android is available.
+Get it from [Wandoujia](http://www.wandoujia.com/apps/net.mindbeta.simplenote)!

 ## Home page

-you can visit the home page for help.
+You can visit the home page for more information.

 <http://simple-markpad.qiniudn.com/>